funcx-faas/funcx-container-service/README.md

 REGISTRY_USERNAME=<registry username>
 REGISTRY_PWD=<registry password>
 REGISTRY_URL=<url to registry>
+BUILD_TIMEOUT=<repo2docker max time (seconds)>
 ```
 `WEBSERVICE_URL` is the webservice for the funcx service that registers the user submission for a container build via the sdk

 The `REGISTRY` variables define the access information for the registry to which the resulting image built by the container service should be stored

+The `BUILD_TIMEOUT` is an integer value representing the amount of time (in seconds)
+that the `repo2docker` process has to successfully complete before it is terminated.
+Note that this does not include the time required to push the image up to the specified
+repository (which could take a few minutes).
+Defaults to 30 minutes if no value is specified
+in the '.env' file.

 ## Running the service